In line with Diamond Open Access Journal ethics, Tektonika promotes a fair, transparent, and open evaluation process for submitted manuscripts.

 1. Tektonika’s review form

-> We encourage reviewers to read the guidance below and familiarise themselves with the form’s content by downloading it before starting the review.
+> We encourage reviewers to read the guidance below and familiarise themselves with the form’s content by downloading it before starting the review and making a decision about their review's format.

 > An annotated version of the manuscript may be uploaded as part of the review.